rontarrant/gtkDcoding/docs/_posts/2019-09-27-0074-nodes-i-doodle-a-noodle.md

 ## How This Miniseries Will Play Out

-We’ll look at this in three phases…
+We’ll look at this in three phases...

 First, we’ll start with simply drawing a noodle using a cubic Bezier curve, then work towards controlling the drawing of the curve with the mouse.